Meet The Team

 I am an educational leader committed to closing the opportunity gap and preparing all students to be college and career ready.
 This opportunity gap, not achievement gap, is created by systemic and historic barriers that make accessing higher education nearly impossible for our low-income students.

 I did not experience these barriers.
 I graduated from Scripps Ranch High School having completed numerous hours of expensive SAT prep, a private college-essay summer writing course, multiple AP credits from the exams my parents paid for, and the freedom to apply to as many colleges as I wanted.
 I chose to attend Cal Poly San Luis Obispo, a privilege I was afforded by being able to cast my net so widely.
-I lived on campus, commuted home when I wanted, and had a budget to buy books and food without the need to have a job (my parents wanted me to focus on my education).
+I lived on campus, commuted home when I wanted, and had a budget to buy books and food without the need to have a job.
 I didn’t apply for financial aid, I had never even heard of FAFSA.
 I graduated from Cal Poly with a degree in Microbiology (late, I might add, from switching my major - another opportunity I didn’t think twice of) and my Teaching Credential.
+I moved on to higher education opportunities, earning my Masters in Education from San Diego State University along with my Administrative Services credential.

-Currently, I am the Vice Principal at The O’Farrell Charter High School.
-In this role, and in my role as a Board of Directors Member for Fine Print Funding, I work hard to ensure that every student has an equal opportunity at accessing higher education and creating a great and productive life for themselves and their families.
+As an educational leader and as a Board of Directors Member for Fine Print Funding, I work hard to ensure that every student has an equal opportunity at accessing higher education and creating a great and productive life for themselves and their families.

 McKenzie Taylor Board Member